ledgetech/ledge/README.md

 ### 3. Review OpenResty documentation

-If you are new to OpenResty, it's quite important to review the [lua-nginx-module](https://github.com/openresty/lua-nginx-module) documentation on how to run Lua code in Nginx, as the environment is unusual.
-Specifcally, it's useful to understand the meaning of the different Nginx phase hooks such as `init_by_lua` and `content_by_lua`, as well as how the `lua-nginx-module` locates Lua modules with the [lua_package_path](https://github.com/openresty/lua-nginx-module#lua_package_path) directive.
+If you are new to OpenResty, you should review the [lua-nginx-module](https://github.com/openresty/lua-nginx-module) documentation on how to run Lua code in Nginx, as the environment is unusual.
+It is useful to understand the meaning of the different Nginx phase hooks such as `init_by_lua` and `content_by_lua`, as well as how the `lua-nginx-module` locates Lua modules with the [lua_package_path](https://github.com/openresty/lua-nginx-module#lua_package_path) directive.

 [Back to TOC](#table-of-contents)